OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 This exercise uses the OpenRiskNet OpenShift Web Console to deploy a container image from a public registry (docker.io).

+The container we use is **PySimple**, a simple Python web server that well use in several places in this workshop.

 ## Log into the server
 Using a web browser (ideally Google Chrome) navigate to the OpenRiskNet OpenShift Development Web Console at [https://dev.openrisknet.org:8443/](https://dev.openrisknet.org:8443/)